North America: Online Training Courses

 Looking to upskill in Deswik software?
 The following is a list of our pay-per-person online training courses currently open for registration.
 Sign up below to attend one of these courses, or get in touch with your local office to explore other training options.
 All sessions are held virtually via Microsoft Teams.

-Global Optimization for Surface Metals (Deswik.GO)
+Pseudoflow for Surface Metals

 12:00 PM EST – 4:00 PM EST